Man charged in connection with Nov. 24 bounty hunter incident

 That incident occurred in Butte in December 2021 in which a person who was not the fugitive was shot and killed in his home, according to the Montana Standard.

-There was also a 2017 incident during which a team of six bounty hunters entered a Lolo family’s home because a man owed the bong company $115 after missing a court hearing.
+There was also a 2017 incident during which a team of six bounty hunters entered a Lolo family’s home because a man owed the bond company $115 after missing a court hearing.
 The bounty hunters drew guns on the man, his wife and daughter, according to the Standard.